gellanz/Mastering_DS_ML/README.md

 Inside the container the sakila database must be created.
 1. Getting inside MySQL:

-    - mysql -u root --host localhost --port 3306
+    - mysql -u root -ppass --host localhost --port 3306

 2. After downloaded the required files and being exposed to the image, in my case, the path to the files inside the cointener is this:

-    - SOURCE /var/lib/mysql/mysql/sakila-db/sakila-schema.sql;
+    - SOURCE /databases/sakila-schema.sql;

-    - SOURCE /var/lib/mysql/mysql/sakila-db/sakila-data.sql;
+    - SOURCE /databases/sakila-data.sql;